abailly/abailly.github.io/drafts/the-startup-experience.md

 You can't summarize 20 months of your life in a couple of bullet points and I definitely think this experience was amazing and has changed my life and the way I envision my work in a very deep way:

-* Remote **team work** can be both satisfying and efficient when done properly,
+* Working as team remotely can be both satisfying and efficient when done properly,
 * Working with people from diverse origins and nationalities in a foreign setting is exciting[^6], and travelling to work with those people occasionally is the best way to discover local culture,
-* Functional Programming is *really* becoming hot and practical for large-ish systems development.
+* Haskell is *really* practical for large-ish systems development.

 [^1]: Yes, simple when compared with something like Scala's or C++ type system.
 Haskell's type system only uses a few key concepts